lucidchain/docs/docs/Contributing/Lucid Chain frontend/Lucid Chain frontend.md

 This way you will make correct requests to your backend and you will be able to see all your changes without running ***npm run build***.

 <Disclaimer>
-Please take into account that you will also need to have your Lucid Chain in developent mode.
+Please take into account that you will also need to have your Lucid chain in developent mode.
 You can do this by ***setting APP_MODE enviroment variable to dev.*** If you do not do that, your backend will reject the requests because of authentication reasons.
 </Disclaimer>

 <Alert>